NREL/openstudio-urban-measures/tutorial/tutorial.md

 1. Install git.
 On Windows we use [Git for Windows](https://git-scm.com/download/win).
 1. Install Ruby.
 On Mac we install ruby via rbenv.
 On Windows we use [RubyInstaller](http://rubyinstaller.org/downloads/).
 Make sure Ruby is in your path so you can run Ruby commands.
 Install the version of ruby supported by OpenStudio; currently v2.2.4.
 [Check the OpenStudio Compatibility Matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix)
 1. On Windows, you will need to install Ruby DevKit.
 Go on [this page](http://rubyinstaller.org/downloads/) and search for “Development Kit” then choose the right version based on your version of Ruby.
-After you install DevKit follow the [instructions here](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit] to install it.
+After you install DevKit, [follow the instructions](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) to install it.
 1. Install OpenStudio.
 We currently recommend v2.4.1.
 1. Checkout a copy of the [openstudio-urban-measures](https://github.com/NREL/openstudio-urban-measures) repository.
 This repo will be used to run the local analyses.